Kernel Methods for Unobserved Confounding: Negative Controls, Proxies, and Instruments: Consistency

 \item If in addition Assumption~\ref{assumption:smooth_op} holds with $\mathcal{A}_1=\mathcal{X}\times \mathcal{W}$ and $\mathcal{B}_1=\mathcal{D}$, then

 \item If in addition Assumption~\ref{assumption:smooth_op} holds with $\mathcal{A}_2=\mathcal{X}\times \mathcal{W}$ and $\mathcal{B}_2=\mathcal{V}$, then

 \end{enumerate} \end{theorem} See Appendix~\ref{section:consistency_proof2} for exact finite sample rates.
-Inspecting the rates, we see that each one is a sum of the rate for the confounding bridge from Corollary~\ref{corollary:reuse} with the rate for the appropriate mean embedding estimation procedure.
-The rates adapt to the smoothness parameters $(c,c_0,c_1,c_2)$ of the confounding bridge $h_0$ and the conditional expectation operators $E_0$, $E_1$, and $E_2$.
-Equivalently, the rates adapt to the smoothness of the confounding bridge $h_0$ and the conditional distributions $\mathbb{P}(w|d,x,z)$, $\mathbb{P}(x,w|d)$, and $\mathbb{P}(x,w|v)$.
+Inspecting the rates, we see that each one is a sum of the rate for the confounding bridge from Theorem~\ref{theorem:consistency_bridge} with the rate for the appropriate mean embedding estimation procedure.
+The rates adapt to the smoothness parameters $(c,c_0,c_1,c_2)$ and effective dimension parameters $(b,b_0,b_1,b_2)$ of the confounding bridge $h_0$ and the conditional expectation operators $E_0$, $E_1$, and $E_2$.
+Equivalently, the rates adapt to the smoothness and effective dimension of the confounding bridge $h_0$ and the conditional distributions $\mathbb{P}(w|d,x,z)$, $\mathbb{P}(x,w|d)$, and $\mathbb{P}(x,w|v)$.

 The goal of this project is to propose dose response and heterogeneous treatment effect estimators to ultimately inform policy and medical decisions.
 For this reason, I prove a uniform guarantee that strictly controls error for \textit{any} level of treatment, rather than a mean square guarantee that controls error for the \textit{average} level of treatment.
 Uniform guarantees come at the cost of slower rates.
 In negative control treatment effect estimation, the ill posedness of the confounding bridge learning problem compounds this phenomenon.
 Theorem~\ref{theorem:consistency_treatment} appears to be the first finite sample analysis for nonparametric negative control treatment effects, and it holds under weak assumptions.
-Obtaining faster rates, perhaps via further assumptions on spectral decay, is an important direction for future work.
+Obtaining faster rates, perhaps via further assumptions, is an important direction for future work.